• Skip to primary navigation

 Instructions

-• Place lemongrass, ginger and garlic (and chili pepper if you want the heat spread out) in small food processor and process until finely chopped.
-Heat the oil in a large heavy skillet over medium heat.
+• Heat the oil in a large heavy skillet over medium heat.
 Add the lemongrass mixture and salt and cook for about 4 minutes, stirring.
 Add the rice and stir to combine.
 Add the chicken stock and bring to a boil.
 Reduce the heat, cover and simmer for 15 -20 minutes.

 • Lift the lid and place the salmon in a single layer on top.
 Cover and let steam for about 4 minutes (mine took more like 6).
-Top the pilaf with a drizzle of soy sauce, the cilantro and basil, green onion, and the chili pepper (if you didn't use it at the beginning).
+Top the pilaf with the cilantro, basil, and the chili pepper (if you didn't use it at the beginning).

 Nutrition